-Why do I need to do a smoke test and thickness test on my methane vapor barrier?
+Why must I do smoke and thickness tests on my methane vapor barrier?

 Quality control of methane barriers is an essential aspect of Methane Mitigation Construction.
-Throughout time, it was determined that spray-applied membranes are extremely difficult to install and require high skill and relevant expensive equipment.
-Spray-applied membranes are extremely easy to incorrectly install, which will result in a methane barrier that has insufficient membrane thickness.
+Previously, spray-applied membranes were extremely difficult to install.
+They require high skill and relevant expensive equipment.
+Spray-applied membranes are extremely easy to incorrectly install.
+Which will result in a methane barrier that has insufficient membrane thickness.

 The thickness of the standard spray-applied asphalt emulsion methane barrier material is 60 mils.
 There is a high chance of accidentally installing one with a lower thickness during the methane mitigation construction.
-This is why during all methane inspections, a Methane deputy inspector is required to be regularly on site to oversee the installation of a methane barrier.
+A Methane deputy inspector is a requirement to have them regularly on site to oversee the installation of a methane barrier.
 It is the contractor’s responsibility to ensure that they are meeting the design specifications.
-Still, it is the responsibility of the Methane deputy inspector to verify the results of the methane test and confirm that the methane barrier is installed per the manufacturer’s and the design engineer’s requirements.
+Still, it is the responsibility of the Methane deputy inspector to verify the results of the methane test.
+To confirm that the methane barrier installment is correct per the manufacturer’s and the design engineer’s requirements.

-The smoke test is conducted with pressurized smoke positioned beneath the foundation where the membrane is applied.
-This is done so that if any leaks occur, smoke emerging from the seams will make them easily patchable on site immediately.
+This happens so that if any leaks occur, smoke emerging from the seams will make them easily patchable on site immediately.
 This ensures that there are no voids or areas of possible leaks within the membrane.
-After completing the smoke test, the Methane Mitigation contractor and deputy inspector will certify that the Methane barrier is installed correctly and that no further testing or insulation is required.
+After completing the smoke test, the Methane Mitigation contractor and deputy inspector will certify that the Methane barrier installation occurs correctly.
+So that no further testing or insulation will be a requirement.

-At this point, the contractor responsible for laying down the rebar and pouring concrete is required to continue with their work.
+At this point, the contractor responsible for laying down the rebar and pouring concrete has requirements to continue with their work.
 This is a susceptible aspect of the Methane Mitigation Construction because it is likely that any failure in rebar installation could induce damage onto the Membrane.
-Although there is a protective sheet that is typically applied on top of a membrane to reduce possible damages, this is not a full-proof method of protection.
+Although there is a protective sheet typically appliacable on top of a membrane to reduce possible damages, this is not a full-proof method of protection.
 Construction workers must be diligent in identifying holes and preventing any additional holes from forming inside the membrane.
-This is why it is often required for deputy inspectors to constantly be on site during the installation of rebar to monitor the crew and ensure that no damage is induced onto the methane barrier.
+This is why it’s a rule for deputy inspectors to constantly be on site during the installation of rebar.
+So they monitor the crew and ensure that no damage induces onto the methane barrier.